Roughleaf Dogwood - Native Gardeners

 Cornus drummondii

-As spring rolls in, this plant surprises us with tiny yellowish-white flowers that bloom in beautiful flat-topped clusters.
-These flowers are reminiscent of gray dogwood (Cornus racemosa), although they don't have the flashy bracts of flowering dogwood (Cornus florida).
+Come spring, it produces tiny yellowish-white flowers that bloom in flat-topped clusters.
 After the flowering season, clusters of white drupes appear, maturing in late summer.
-These fruits are not only attractive to birds but are also considered to be quite ornamental, sometimes even surpassing the flowers in terms of beauty.
-The twigs showcase a lovely reddish-brown hue; in the fall, the color transforms into stunning shades of purple and red.
+These fruits, sometimes surpassing the flowers in terms of beauty, are attractive to birds.
+The twigs are a lovely reddish-brown hue; in the fall, the color transforms into stunning shades of purple and red.

-On the cultivation side, rough-leaved dogwoods are generally easy to grow in medium to wet soils, thriving in full sun to partial shade.
-They're quite adaptable and can handle a variety of soil types, even those that are less than ideal.
+Roughleaf Dogwoods are generally easy to grow in medium to wet soils, thriving in full sun to partial shade.
+They're quite adaptable and can handle a variety of soil types, even those that are less than ideal, and can provide good erosion control.
 In their natural habitat, they can even spread through underground stems, forming impressive colonies that add charm to any landscape.

 BONAP MAP